xntrik/xntrik.github.io/_posts/2018-03-04-advanced-protection.markdown

 <p>When Google first released (see <a href="https://www.blog.google/topics/safety-security/googles-strongest-security-those-who-need-it-most/">blog</a>) this feature it was primarily targeted at a small subset of users.
 Particularly those that they deemed at higher risk, such as campaign staffers, journalists, CEOs etc. I definitely don't fit into that demographic, but considering how much I depend on their services, the extra layer has been a great relief without any detrimental impact.</p>
 <p>During the conference Google actually presented about the adoption of 2FA, and other facets of their authentication systems.
 I was somewhat surprised at how low their adoption was of 2FA (Less than 10% of active Google accounts use it).
 So, I expect that the number of people using Advanced Protection to be incredibly small.
 I'm also wondering of the other people that use it, how many have disabled it again, or whether their experience is similar to mine.</p>
 <p><blockquote class="imgur-embed-pub" lang="en" data-id="a/mglV6"><a href="//imgur.com/mglV6"></a></blockquote><script async src="//s.imgur.com/min/embed.js" charset="utf-8"></script></p>
+<p>Given some recent research by my good bud <a href="https://twitter.com/antisnatchor">@antisnatchor</a> on <a href="https://www.wired.com/story/chrome-yubikey-phishing-webusb/">Phishing YubiKeys</a> would I still recommend this?
+Sure, why not.</p>
+<p>So, want to check it out?
+Buy yourself some keys and head over to <a href="https://landing.google.com/advancedprotection/">https://landing.google.com/advancedprotection/</a>.</p>